Xiaomi Mi A2, Mi A2 Lite With Dual Rear Cameras Launched

 Battery capacity of the handset is 3010mAh, with support for QuickCharge 3.0 that allows it to go from nil to 50 percent in 30 minutes.
 Connectivity options on the Mi A2 are 4G LTE, dual-band Wi-Fi a/b/g/n/ac, Wi-Fi Direct, Miracast, Bluetooth 5.0, IR emitter, USB Type-C port; however, there is no 3.5mm earphone jack this time.
 Sensors on board include accelerometer, ambient light sensor, gyroscope, proximity sensor.
 The smartphone measures 158.7x75.4x7.3mm in thickness and weighs 168 grams.

 The dual-SIM (Nano) Xiaomi Mi A2 Lite has more basic specifications, and it will sport a 5.84-inch full-HD+ (1080x2280 pixels) display with a 19:9 aspect ratio and a notch.
 It is powered by the Qualcomm Snapdragon 625 SoC, paired with 3GB or 4GB of RAM option.
-It features 32GB or 64GB of onboard storage, that is expandable via microSD card (up to 256GB).
+It features 32GB or 64GB of onboard storage, and has a dedicated microSD card slot with support for cards with up to 256GB storage.

 In terms of optics, the smartphone bears a dual rear camera setup with a 12-megapixel primary sensor (1.25-micron pixels), complete with PDAF, and a 5-megapixel secondary camera.
-5-megapixel front camera sensor.
+It has a 5-megapixel front camera sensor.
 The company is also touting AI Portrait Mode for both front and rear cameras, as well as AI Scene Recognition features.
 It is powered with a 4000mAh battery and offer connectivity options such as 4G LTE, Wi-Fi 802.11ac, Bluetooth v4.2, GPS/ A-GPS, 3.5mm headphone jack, and Micro-USB.
-It bears a rear fingerprint sensor.
+It bears a rear fingerprint sensor, weighs 178 gram, and measures 149.33x71.68x8.75mm in size.
+Sensors on board include accelerometer, ambient light sensor, gyroscope, proximity sensors, and infrared.

 For the latest tech news and reviews, follow Gadgets 360 on Twitter, Facebook, and subscribe to our YouTube channel.